microbiomedata/issues/.github/ISSUE_TEMPLATE/deliverable-tasks.md

 - Informed:

 **Describe the the task?**
-- [What is the task?]
+- [ ] [What are the tasks?]

 **Criteria for completion**
-- [What should be happening for us to consider this task compelte?]
+- [What does success look like for this task to be considered complete?]

 **Estimate people time**
 - [Hours or days of people time.
 1 person, 4 hours]